 Upon successful completion of your oral defense, your committee members must log into GradWeb to indicate that your defense was successful and that only minor revisions remain on the dissertation itself.
 The Associate Director of Graduate Affairs will process your Statement of Completion.
-Once you have made all the revisions requested by the committee, you must upload a PDF copy of your dissertation, along with final approval forms, to the Division of Graduate Studies no later than Monday of week 10 of the term of graduation.
+Once you have made all the revisions requested by the committee, you must upload a PDF copy of your dissertation, along with final approval forms, to the Division of Graduate Studies no later than two weeks after your oral defense.
 Procedures, forms, and exact deadlines are available on the Division of Graduate Studies website.
 That office will review the dissertation to ensure compliance with formatting requirements; nearly all dissertations require at least minor formatting corrections after initial submission.